omriza5/tic-tac-toe/README.md

 # Tic Tac Toe!

-## A Tic Tac Towe game with the ability to go back in history game
+## A Tic Tac Toe game with the ability to go back in history game

 The game is hosted [Here](https://omri-zaher-tic-tac-toe.netlify.app/)